What cyber challenges does industry face in 2019?

 Since then, cyberattacks against industrial infrastructures throughout the world have continued; their official number only increasing with public announcements.
 Over the course of December 2018 alone, two major attacks were identified: the first was a variant of the Shamoon malware, and infected the IT system of the Italian petrol giant, Saipem; and the second delayed the distribution of several large American newspapers, such as the Los Angeles Times.
 More recently, in March, Norsk Hydro, one of Europe's largest aluminium producers, suffered a major cyber attack, attributed so far to LockerGoga ransomware.

 And this year, there is nothing to indicate that the risks are going to decrease.
 On the contrary.
-At a time when the industry of the future, development of the Industrial Internet of Things (IIoT), the digitisation of factories, and artificial intelligence technology are making industrial networks (OT) more and more connected and communicative, particularly with regard to IT networks (company information systems), this ultra-connection exposes them to even more to the threats.
+At a time when the industry 4.0, development of the Industrial Internet of Things (IIoT), the digitisation of factories, and artificial intelligence technology are making industrial networks (OT) more and more connected and communicative, particularly with regard to IT networks (company information systems), this ultra-connection exposes them to even more to the threats.

 The strength of the cybersecurity chain is only equal to the strength of its weakest link.